AEMT - Advanced Emergency Medical Technicians

 Frequently asked questions

-Can I still renew my AEMT certification if I no longer work in direct care?
+Can I still renew my Advanced Emergency Medical Technicians (AEMT) certification if I no longer work in direct care?

-What if I need to reschedule or cancel my AEMT certification exam?
+What if I need to reschedule or cancel my Advanced Emergency Medical Technicians (AEMT) certification exam?

-If you need to reschedule or cancel your AEMT certification exam, call Pearson VUE at least 1 business day before your exam appointment at 866-673-6896 or log in to your Pearson VUE account to change your appointment.
-The fee is $25 to reschedule or cancel the exam.
+If you need to reschedule or cancel your Advanced Emergency Medical Technicians (AEMT) certification exam, call Pearson VUE at least 1 business day before your exam appointment at 866-673-6896 or log in to your Pearson VUE account to change your appointment.
+The fee is $30 to reschedule or cancel the exam.

-What’s the difference between an EMT and an AEMT?
+What’s the difference between an Emergency Medical Technicians (EMT) and an Advanced Emergency Medical Technicians (AEMT)?

-Having the EMT certification is a prerequisite of the AEMT.
+Having the Emergency Medical Technicians (EMT) certification is a prerequisite of the Advanced Emergency Medical Technicians (AEMT).
 An AEMT has advanced emergency medical care knowledge and can perform some extra tasks compared to an EMT.

-Does NREMT offer the psychomotor exam for the AEMT certification?
+Does NREMT offer the psychomotor exam for the Advanced Emergency Medical Technicians (AEMT) certification?

-No, NREMT doesn’t administer the psychomotor exam.
+No, NREMT doesn’t administer the psychomotor exam for the Advanced Emergency Medical Technicians (AEMT).
 It only administers the cognitive exam.
 After passing the AEMT exam, you receive a Psychomotor Authorization to Test (PATT) which you use to schedule the psychomotor exam.
-Refer to the NREMT’s psychomotor exam location page for locations and more information.

-What if my AEMT certification expires before I renew it?
+What if my Advanced Emergency Medical Technicians (AEMT) certification expires before I renew it?

-If your AEMT certification has expired, you have until April 30th to submit the application and pay a $50 late fee.
+If your Advanced Emergency Medical Technicians (AEMT) certification has expired, you have until April 30th to submit the application and pay a $50 late fee.
 However, CEUs must have been completed before the March 31st expiration date.